don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

     const phoneNumber = '12125559999';

 In the connect callback, subscribe to messages from a device.
 Since we're experimenting, subscribe to `test/name/temperature`.
-Replace name with your name.
+Replace device_XX with your device name.
 We're using the test topic to keep test data out of the itp database.

     mqttClient.on('connect', () => {
         console.log('MQTT Connected');
-        mqttClient.subscribe('test/name/temperature');
+        mqttClient.subscribe('test/device_XX/temperature');
     });

 When a message is received, check to see if the value is over the limit and post a new message to the SMS topic.